latika-swarnkar/BOTO3_AWS/README.md

 4.I have also pushed this code on github.(https://github.com/latika-swarnkar/BOTO3_AWS)

-5. Then,I created an EC2 instance and connected it through SSh.I first installed docker,pulled the image from docker hub and created a container.
+5. Then,I created an EC2 instance and connected it through SSh.I first installed docker,pulled the image from docker hub and created a container.Go to <public_ipv4_ec2>:5001 to see the app.

-Commands Used:(all the dependencies(docker,python3,flask,etc) already installed)
+## Commands Used:(all the dependencies(docker,python3,flask,etc) already installed)

 1.To run application:

     python3 frontend.py

-    By pm2:
+    By pm2:(have not included this command in Dockerfile)

         pm2 start frontend.py --interpreter python3